-We have investigated the electronic structure and electron phonon coupling for simple cubic phosphorus by performing first-principle calculations within the FP-LAPW method.
-Our calculations show that with increasing pressure, $T{\rm c}$ first decreases, then increases and so forms a valley, and then decreases again.
-Before the Lifshitz transitions set in, the phonon hardening and shrinking of the γ Fermi surface result in a decrease of T_c with increasing pressure.
-After the Lifshitz transitions, the appearance of δ Fermi surfaces with 3d orbital character generates strong electron-phonon interband couplings in $\alpha\delta$ and $\beta\delta$ channels, and hence increases $T{\rm c}$.
-With further increase of pressure, phonon hardening makes a dominant contribution to electron-phonon coupling, and $T{\rm c}$ decreases again.
-Our study reveals that the intriguing $T{\rm c}$ valley, as found in experiment should be attributed to the Lifshitz transitions.
-We also find, however, that the experimentally observed T_c plateau at high pressure is beyond the electron-phonon mechanism considered here.
-It suggests that besides electron-phonon coupling, plasmonic contributions along with electronic correlations may be relevant for systems with d-orbital character at higher pressures, such as for simple cubic black phosphorous.
+We have investigated the electronic structure and electronphonon coupling for simple cubic phosphorus by performing first-principles calculations within the FP-LAPW method.
+Our calculations show that with increasing pressure, $T_c$ first decreases, then increases and so forms a valley, and then decreases again.
+Before the Lifshitz transitions set in, the phonon hardening and shrinking of the $\gamma$ Fermi surface result in a decrease of $T_c$ with increasing pressure.
+After the Lifshitz transitions, the appearance of $\delta$ Fermi surfaces with 3dorbital character generates strong electron-phonon inter-band couplings in $\alpha\delta$ and $\beta\delta$ channels, and hence increases $T_c$ .
+With further increase of pressure, phonon hardening makes a dominant contribution to electron-phonon coupling, and $T_c$ decreases again.
+Our study reveals that the intriguing $T_c$ valley, as found in experiment, should be attributed to the Lifshitz transitions.
+We also find, however, that the experimentally observed $T_c$ plateau at high pressure is beyond the electronphonon mechanism considered here.
+It suggests that aside from electron-phonon coupling, plasmonic contributions along with electronic correlations may be relevant for systems with d-orbital character at higher pressures, such as for simple cubic black phosphorus.